Introducing Health Innovation North West Coast | Innovation Agency

 The relicensing allows Health Innovation North West Coast to continue to support healthcare systems partners in their patient safety and care improvement work.

-Health Innovation North West Coast will also continue its efforts to boost economic growth by supporting small companies – in the region and overseas – that develop health and care innovations.
+It will also work to boost economic growth by supporting small companies – in the region and overseas – that develop health and care innovations.

 AHSNs were launched in 2013 to act as the innovation arm of the NHS, supporting the spread of all types of innovation in the health and care system, including new technologies, new ways of working and service improvements.